ncatlab/nlab-content/pages/4/9/1/1/1194/content.md

 The "certain hypotheses" is where we get into the difference between *first-order* and *higher-order*.
 We say that a type theory is *higher-order* if it involves type constructors such as function-types $B^A$ (intended to represent the "type of all functions $A\to B$") or power-types $P A$ (intended to represent the "type of all subtypes of $A$).
 Otherwise it is *first-order*.
 (We have to deal with $Prop$ specially in first-order logic.
 If we actually have a type $Prop$, then the theory should be higher-order, since $Prop \cong P 1$; thus in first-order logic we take $Prop$ to be a "kind" on the same level as $Type$, which doesn't participate in type operations.)
 We say "second-order" if we never iterate the power-type operation.

-+-- {: .query}
-I don\'t buy your argument that $Prop$ must be treated specially; perhaps I don\'t understand what you\'re saying, but I\'ll pretend that I do.
-First, I don\'t see the relevance of your premise, that $Prop$ makes things higher-order because it is a power type.
-You might as well say that $1$ makes things higher-order because $1 \cong P 0$.
-What really makes things higher order is the ability to form *arbitrary* power types or function types, not the existence of one or two special cases.
-And second, I don\'t agree with the conclusion, that $Prop$ can\'t participate in type operations.
-It\'s true that many type theories *do* treat $Prop$ specially and forbid its participation in type operations, but allowing it to participate in first-order type operations like $\times$ and $+$ is not going to make things higher order.
-Conversely, $Prop \cong 1 + 1$ in some type theories, in which case you can hardly stop it from participating in type operations!  ---Toby

-[[Mike Shulman]]: This seems to be basically a dispute about the meaning of "higher-order"?
-To me, for something to be first-order, it should be interpretable in a [[Heyting category]], which does not necessarily have a [[subobject classifier]] (though it does, as you point out, have a power object for $0$).
-I also expect that the presence of $Prop$ as a type is sufficient to make the Completeness Theorem fail, as described in the next paragraph.
-Probably "participate in type operations" is the wrong claim to be making, rather the claim should be something along the lines of $Prop$ being a kind, rather than a type, i.e. we don't have $Prop:Type$, or at least not $Prop:Type_0$.
-=--

 The Soundness Theorem is true for all theories, but *the Completeness Theorem is true only for first-order theories*.
 The Incompleteness Theorem as stated above is true for higher-order theories, but the corollary fails since the completeness theorem does.
 In particular, a higher-order theory can sometimes be *categorical* in the logician's sense: having exactly one model (at least, up to isomorphism).
 The second-order version of Peano Arithmetic has this property.
 (At this level, there is little fundamental difference between first-order and higher-order theories; they each have advantages and disadvantages.
 However, when we move up to the metalevel and talk about the term calculus itself, we always get a first-order theory.
 This is why some people believe that first-order logic is the only truly "foundational" logic.)

 ### Term models